spokedu13/spokedu13/README.md

 ## Citations

-> Strengh has no limit.
+> Strength and Knowledge have no limits.